How to fold a hemp flat ORIGAMI style and some night folding tips.

 How to lanolize :

-Ingredients needed : Lanolin and baby soap or wool wash.
+Ingredients needed : Lanolin and baby liquid wash or wool wash.

-1. Mix 10g lanolin (per cover) with 50ml hot water so it dissolves in a small bowl.
-I use a fork to mix it.
-Add a squirt of wool wash and mix.
+1. Mix 10g lanolin (a teaspoon) (for 1 cover) with 50ml hot water in a small bottle so it dissolves in a small bottle (add 5g,half a tsp, per extra cover).
+Add a squirt of wool wash or baby liquid soap and mix.
+Shake to mix through.
 It should now be a milky suspension.

-2. In the sink or a large plastic mixing bowl... add enough luke warm water to cover the wool soaker.
+2. In the sink or a large plastic mixing bowl, add enough warm water to cover the wool soaker(s).

 3. Add your lanolin mixture and mix.